avichal24/Music-Choice-Analysis/README.md

 ## 🚀 About Me
-I'm a Mechanical Engineer by education, and love to work with data, eventually started my coding journey for one of my Drone project , then realized that it is something that makes me feel happy in doing.
+I'm a Mechanical Engineer by education, and love to work with data, eventually started my coding journey for one of my Drone project where I realized that, it is something that makes me feel happy in doing.

 Hope!
-You liked it, and it is just a begining many more to come, till then Happy Analysing!!
+You liked it, and it is just a begining, many more to come, till then Happy Analysing!!